Face Coverings & Physical Distancing Guidelines

 - Whenever indoors on campus, all students will be required to wear a face covering of the type approved by the college unless they are in their private residence hall room, apartment, or a private residence hall bathroom or are eating in an appropriately distanced space.

-- When outdoors, students should have face coverings with them at all times and should wear the covering whenever they may be within 6 feet of another person.
+- When outdoors, unvaccinated students should wear face coverings whenever they may be within 6 feet of another person.
 Vaccinated students do not need to wear a face covering outside, unless they are in a large group.

 - Additional guidelines will be provided for athletics and dance.